Surrogate Representation Inference for Text and Image Annotations: Motivating Example: Framing of Immigrants in the U.S. Congress

 The text-based variable of interest in this application is the tone toward immigrants expressed in congressional speeches.
 The outcome was coded into three categories: pro-immigration (valuing immigrants and favoring less-restrictive policies), neutral, and anti-immigration (emphasizing threats or restrictions).
 To begin their analysis, the authors constructed a set of human annotations.
 Specifically, they randomly assigned 3,643 immigration-related speech segments to at least two independent coders.
 Inter-coder reliability was assessed using Krippendorff’s $\alpha$ across three historical periods.
 Because tone classification is inherently complex and non-binary, agreement levels were modest, with an average $\alpha$ of approximately 0.5 (see Table \ref{accuracy}, first row).
 To aggregate these annotations, the authors employed a Bayesian hierarchical model that accounts for annotator bias and estimates the probability distribution of the underlying “true” labels \citep{luo_detecting_2020}, and then the label with the highest posterior probability is assigned as the inferred “true” label.

 Using the inferred labels, the authors trained a supervised machine learning classifier to categorize each speech segment as pro-immigration, neutral, or anti-immigration.
 The classifier was built on a pre-trained language model (RoBERTa; \citealt{liu_roberta_2019}).
 To incorporate uncertainty in the inferred labels, they employed a weighted training scheme in which class probabilities served as observation weights.
-The resulting model achieved an accuracy of about 65\% across all periods (see Table \ref{accuracy}, second row).
+The resulting model achieved a classification accuracy of about 65\% across all periods (see Table \ref{accuracy}, second row).
+In this application, classification accuracy refers to overall agreement between machine-learning predictions and aggregated human annotations.
 Finally, the predicted labels were regressed on the party affiliation of the speaker (Democrat, Republican, or other), revealing that Democrats consistently framed immigrants more positively than Republicans.

 This example demonstrates how both challenges manifest in practice.
-Although the authors conducted careful robustness checks, relying solely on machine-learning predictions with 65\% accuracy may yield biased results and incorrect standard errors.
+Although the authors conducted careful robustness checks, relying solely on machine-learning predictions with 65\% classification accuracy may yield biased results and incorrect standard errors.
 Since only a small portion of the corpus is annotated, using annotations alone would discard most of the data.
 Recent studies, including \cite{angelopoulos2023prediction}, \cite{egami_neulips_2023, egami2024using}, and \cite{carlson_unifying_2025}, address this issue by combining human annotations with machine-learning predictions.
-However, as \cite{angelopoulos2023prediction} and \cite{egami2024using} acknowledge, these methods often produce large standard errors, particularly when prediction accuracy is moderate.
+However, as \cite{angelopoulos2023prediction} and \cite{egami2024using} acknowledge, these methods often produce large standard errors, particularly when classification accuracy is moderate.
 In this application, for example, while the direct use of machine learning for difference-in-means produce a standard error of 0.003, whereas the bias-correction approach with RoBERTa predictions yields a much larger standard error of 0.020.
 This challenge motivates the SRI framework introduced in Section \ref{sec::method}.